posit-dev/great-docs/README.md

 ## Contributing

-Contributions are welcome.
+Contributions are welcome!
 Please see [CONTRIBUTING](https://posit-dev.github.io/great-docs/contributing.html) for guidelines and the [Code of Conduct](https://posit-dev.github.io/great-docs/code-of-conduct.html).

 ## License